 ❤️Why this recipe works

-What's summer without a pasta salad or two?
+- What's summer without a pasta salad or two?
 A cold pasta salad is always popular at a summer party.
+It's the one you go back to for seconds!
 This one is chock-a-block full of healthy garden and farmers' market veggies.

 But be sure to follow the tips below to make it extra specially delicious!